knat/XData/Docs/TutorialEBiz.md

 `Client` is a console application, it will load contacts and products from Contacts.txt and Products.txt, and dump them to the console.

-Below is the content of Products.txt:
+Here is the content of Products.txt:

 ```
 a0:Products <a0 = @"http://example.com/webapi" a1 = @"http://example.com/ebiz"> =